-• A minor is not required but may be selected at the option of the student.
-A minor includes 6 (minimum) to 12 (maximum) credit hours of graduate-level credit in the minor department.

-- The student and the major advisor will select a minimum of three additional faculty members holding the rank of assistant professor or above, to serve on the student's doctoral committee.
-The responsibility of this committee is to assist the student in planning a program of study and carrying out research, and to assure fulfillment of the degree requirements. - The Dean of the Graduate School must approve the major professor and committee members. - At least one member of the committee must be from outside the department. - If the student has a minor, one member of the committee must be a faculty member from the minor department to assist in designating courses required for the minor. - The doctoral committee must be formalized by the end of the second semester of graduate study. - Research Ethics training is required, which may be achieved through (CITI RCR) training, as evidenced by presenting a valid CITI RCR certificate to the EPP Director of Graduate Studies or their designee. - Environmental Health and Safety training is required.
-Evidence (certificates or test scores) of this training must be provided to the EPP Director of Graduate Studies or their designee. - Computer Security Awareness training is required annually.
-Evidence (certificates or test scores) of this training must be provided to the EPP Director of Graduate Studies or their designee. - Title IX Mandatory Reporter training is required annually.
-Evidence (certificates or test scores) of this training must be provided to the EPP Director of Graduate Studies or their designee.
+- A minor is not required but may be selected at the option of the student.
+A minor includes 6 (minimum) to 12 (maximum) credit hours of graduate-level credit in the minor department. - The student and the major advisor will select a minimum of three additional faculty members holding the rank of assistant professor or above, to serve on the student's doctoral committee.
+The responsibility of this committee is to assist the student in planning a program of study and carrying out research, and to assure fulfillment of the degree requirements. - The Department Head and Dean of the Graduate School must approve the major professor and committee members. - At least one member of the committee must be from outside the department. - If the student has a minor, one member of the committee must be a faculty member from the minor department to assist in designating courses required for the minor. - The doctoral committee should be formalized by the end of the second semester of graduate study. - Required Professional Training provide evidence of training (certificate or test score) in EPP 570. - Required Professional Trainings provide evidence of training (certificate or test score) in EPP 570. - Code of Conduct (UT K@TE) - Title IX (UT K@TE) - FERPA (UT K@TE) - \circ $\;$ Research Ethics training can be taken through CITI RCR. - IT Security Awareness (UT K@TE) - UT Emergency Preparedness Training (UT K@TE) - Environmental Health and Safety General Laboratory Safety (CANVAS) - UTIA Programs for Minors